Prijedor ethnic cleansing: ICTY/MICT

 The International Criminal Tribunal for the Former Yugoslavia (ICTY) was a body of the UN established to prosecute serious crimes committed during the Yugoslav Wars, and to try their perpetrators.
 The tribunal was an ad hoc court located in The Hague, Netherlands.
-It handed down some 20 sentences in relation to crimes perpetrated in the Prijedor municipality.
+It handed down some 20 sentences in relation to crimes perpetrated in the Prijedor municipality, finding the defendants guilty of persecutions on political, racial or religious grounds; murder; inhumane acts; extermination; deportation or forced displacement (crimes against humanity), and wanton destruction of cities, towns or villages or devastation not justified by military necessity; destruction or wilful damage done to institutions dedicated to religion (violations of the laws or customs of war).
 One notable verdict was against ex-Bosnian Serb leader, Radovan Karadžić, who was convicted for crimes against humanity and war crimes across Bosnia, including Prijedor.
 He was sentenced to a life in prison.
 On 22 November 2017, general Ratko Mladić was also sentenced to a life in prison.

 Other important convictions included Milomir Stakić, the ex-President of the Prijedor Municipal Assembly, who was sentenced to 40 years in prison, Bosnian Serb politician Momčilo Krajišnik, who was sentenced to 20 years in prison, and Radoslav Brđanin, ex-President of the Autonomous Region of Krajina Crisis Staff, who was handed over a 30 years' jail term.
 Stojan Župljanin, an ex-police commander who had operational control over the police forces responsible for the detention camps, and Mićo Stanišić, the ex-Minister of the Interior of Republika Srpska, both received 22 years in prison each.
 Bosnian Serb politician Biljana Plavšić pleaded guilty and admit guilt.
 She was sentenced to 11 years' in prison for persecution of non-Serbs.

-Ex-guards of the Keraterm camp were also convicted: Duško Sikirica was sentenced to 15 years, Damir Došen to 5 years and Dragan Kolundžija to 3 years for beatings, whereas the guards of the Omarska camp were also convicted: Zoran Žigić was sentenced to 25 years, Mlado Radić to 20 years, Miroslav Kvočka to 7 years imprisonment, Milojica Kos to 6 years and Dragoljub Prcać sentenced to 5 years imprisonment.
+Ex-guards of the Keraterm camp were also convicted: Duško Sikirica was sentenced to 15 years, Damir Došen to 5 years and Dragan Kolundžija to 3 years for beatings, whereas the guards of the Omarska camp were also convicted: Zoran Žigić was sentenced to 25 years, Mlađo Radić to 20 years, Miroslav Kvočka to 7 years imprisonment, Milojica Kos to 6 years and Dragoljub Prcać sentenced to 5 years imprisonment.
 Predrag Banović, who pleaded guilty to 25 charges, was sentenced to 8 years in prison.
 Duško Tadić was sentenced to 20 years in jail.
 Darko Mrđa, an ex-special Bosnian Serb police unit member who was involved in the Korićani Cliffs massacre case, pleaded guilty and was handed over a 17-year jail term.

-Memorials
+Commemorations

+Memorial in Kozarac

 In 2010, a memorial was opened in Kozarac in remembrance of the Bosniak civilian victims who died in the concentration camps run by Serbian authorities during the war.
-However, according to The Economist, authorities in Prijedor refuse to allow a memorial to the mostly Bosniak children killed in the city during the war.